-Upon looking at these words translated at Acts 5:30 and 10:39, both Bible accounts refer to Jesus as being “hanged on a tree.”
-Acts 13:29 says, “And when they had fulfilled all that was written of him, they took him down from the tree...”
+Upon looking at these words translated at Acts 5:30 and Acts 10:39, both Bible accounts refer to Jesus as being “hanged on a tree.”
+Acts 13:29 says, “And when they had fulfilled all that was written of him, they took him down from the tree.” — KJV.

-Where is this written?
-Deuteronomy 21:22, 23 says, “And if a man have committed a sin worthy of death and he be put to death, and thou hang him on a tree: His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God) that thy land be not defiled, which the LORD thy God giveth thee for an inheritance.
+These words were quoted from Deuteronomy 21:22, 23, which states: “And if a man have committed a sin worthy of death and he be put to death, and thou hang him on a tree: His body shall not remain all night upon the tree, but thou shalt in any wise bury him that day; (for he that is hanged is accursed of God) that thy land be not defiled, which the LORD thy God giveth thee for an inheritance.” — KJV.

-Peter, who was an eyewitness to these events, spoke of Jesus at 1Peter 2:24 “Who his own self bare our sins in his own body on the tree...”
-Could God arrange for His only-begotten Son to be sacrificed in accordance with the Law and on an instrument He foretold in advance?
-You decide.
+Even Peter, who was an eyewitness to these events, spoke of Jesus at 1Peter 2:24 “Who his own self bare our sins in his own body on the tree.” — KJV.

-An Expository Dictionary of New Testament Words said the cross had its origin in ancient Chaldea and was used as the symbol of the god Tammuz, being in the shape of the initial of his name.
 The book also said “pagans were received into the churches apart from regeneration by faith and were permitted largely to retain their pagan signs and symbols.
-Hence the T, in its most frequent form, with the cross-piece lowered, was adopted to stand for the cross of Christ.”
+Hence the Tau or T, in its most frequent form, with the cross-piece lowered, was adopted to stand for the ‘cross’ of Christ.”

-It appears that for the first 300 years after the death of Christ, Christians did not use the cross in worship.
+It appears that for the first three centuries after the death of Christ, Christians did not use the cross in worship.
 It was promoted primarily by Emperor Constantine in the fourth century A.D.

-While fellow theologians are reportedly complimenting his unflinching research, some critics have claimed Samuelsson wants to undermine Christianity.
+While many theologians are reportedly complimenting Samuelsson for his unflinching research and integrity, some critics have claimed he wants to undermine Christianity.
 Samuelsson, who said he believes “the man who walked this earth was the Son of God and that he will return to judge the living and the dead,” calls such accusations “stupid.”

-“I’m really just a boring, conservative pastor and I start everyday reading the New Testament,” he told AOL News.
+“I’m really just a boring, conservative pastor and I start everyday reading the New Testament,” he told AOL News in 2010.
 “But my suggestion is that we should read the text as it is, not as we think it is.”

 While everyone has the right to believe whatever they like, most people want the truth regardless of how they arrive at it.
-All people, great and small, including this courageous pastor, has the right to seek truth, know the truth and let that truth set them free.
+Shouldn’t all people, great and small, including this courageous pastor, have the right to seek truth, know the truth and let that truth set them free?

-Truth brings us closer to God.
-Love for what is right shows our desire to please Him.
-Anyway, Paul said at 2 Corinthians 5:7, “For we walk by faith, not by sight.”
+The truth should bring us closer to God.
+Love for what is right allows us to change so we can please Him.
+Besides, God’s Word at 2 Corinthians 5:7 says, “For we walk by faith, not by sight.” — KJV.